Hawkstone Park: Tudor period

+Restoration

-Richard Hill (1655–1727), 'The Great Hill', traveller and diplomat, had made a fortune by 'lucrative arithmetick' (sic), raised the family into the aristocracy, and established the existing Hawkstone Manor House as the family seat, He started partial demolition of the house in 1701 replacing it with the Hall, completing it circa 1707.
+Richard Hill (1655–1727), 'The Great Hill', traveller and diplomat, had made a fortune by 'lucrative arithmetick' (sic), raised the family into the aristocracy, and established an existing Hawkstone Manor House as a seat of that branch of the family.
+He started partial demolition of the house in 1701, replacing it with the Hall, completing it circa 1707.

+Georgian

 Sir Rowland Hill, 1st Baronet (1705–1783), landscaped the Red Castle and extended the estate, with walks over the four natural hills and a wide range of follies that included a hermit to dispense wisdom to visitors.

 Sir Richard Hill, 2nd Baronet (1733–1808) took over on his father’s death in 1783, published a guide for visitors and built the 'Hawkstone Inn' to accommodate them.
 He engaged landscape gardener William Emes to build a vast manmade lake, the Hawk River and his follies included a 'ruined' Gothic architecture Arch on Grotto Hill, the urn, a tribute to an English Civil War ancestor, the Swiss Bridge, and the 100 ft obelisk with an internal staircase, topped by a statue of the original Sir Rowland Hill.
 Hawkstone Park had become one of Britain’s top attractions by the time he died in 1808.
 It maintained this status under his brother Sir John Hill, 3rd Baronet (1740–1824).

+Victorian collapse

 Sir Rowland Hill, 4th Baronet Hill of Hawkstone, 2nd Viscount Hill (1800–1875) inherited, spent and lost a large fortune.
 He created two new drives, one at vast expense through a rock cutting, and even considered completely relocating the hall across the park.
 In 1824-5 he built a dower house known as The Citadel in Gothic Revival style.
-His extravagance and bad management caused a descent into a mess that was inherited by his son in 1875.

-Rowland Clegg-Hill, the 3rd Viscount Hill (1833–1895) was bankrupt by the time of his death in 1895, forcing the sale of the contents of the hall and then the split up of the estate by 1906.
+His extravagance and bad management caused a descent into a mess that was inherited in 1875 by his son, Rowland Clegg-Hill, the 3rd Viscount Hill (1833–1895) who was bankrupt by the time of his death in 1895, forcing the sale of the contents of the hall and then the split up of the estate by 1906.

+Twentieth century and later

 During World War II, parts of the park were used as a prisoner of war camp.

 Hawkstone Park is now largely restored, and once again open to the public.
-It is protected as a Grade I historic park, as rated by English Heritage.
+It is protected as a Grade I historic park.

+Features

+Wider landscape

+There are various caves, tunnels through the rock, walkways, viewpoints and trails winding through Rhododendron plantations.